mrbannon/paper_jspm_transpile/README.md

 6) user@machine:```<DIRECTORY>```$ ./node_modules/.bin/jspm install npm:paper@0.9.25

 Now, rerun your gulp commands.
+With paper.js 0.9.25 there is no error in the transpile.